Nudity in film: Sexploitation films in the U.S.

 Sexploitation films initially played in grindhouse theatres and struggling independent theaters.
 However, by the end of the 1960s they were playing in established cinema chains.
 As the genre developed during the 1960s films began showing scenes of simulated sex.
 By the late 1960s, the films were attracting a larger and broader audience, including couples rather than the single males who originally made up the vast majority of patrons.
 The genre rapidly declined in the early 1970s due to advertising bans, the closure of many grindhouses and drive-in theaters, and the growth of hardcore pornography in the "Golden Age of Porn".
 During this period a number of adult films that were sexually explicit received general theatrical releases, including Blue Movie (1969), Mona the Virgin Nymph (1970), Deep Throat (1972), and others.

-Frost's Love Camp 7 (1968) was the forerunner of the women in prison and Nazi exploitation subgenres which have continued to the present day.
+Frost's Love Camp 7 (1968) was the forerunner of the women in prison and Nazi exploitation subgenres, which continue to be produced.
 Their stories feature women in prison who are subjected to sexual and physical abuse, typically by sadistic male or female prison wardens and guards.
 The genre also features many films in which imprisoned women engage in lesbian sex.
 These films discarded all moralistic pretensions and were works of pure fantasy intended only to titillate the audience with a lurid mix of sex and violence, including voyeurism (strip searches, group shower scenes, cat-fights) to sexual fantasies (lesbianism), to fetishism (bondage, whipping, degradation), and outright sadism (rape, sexual slavery, beatings, torture, cruelty).

-Sexploitation films in Asia

-In Japan, Seijun Suzuki's Gate of Flesh (1964) was the first mainstream film with nudity seen in "general release" (as opposed to adults-only) theaters.
-Suzuki was a pioneer of the film noir.
-His surreal and influential Branded to Kill (1967) contains several scenes of casual nudity (the actors had to wear adhesive patches to avoid censorship problems).

-In Japan, films called pink films (pinky violent movies) were partly influenced by the Japanese Ero guro films which focuses on sexual corruption, and decadence.
-Many, such as Shogun's Joy of Torture (1968) by Teruo Ishii, deal directly with sadomasochism or include fetishistic scenes of female victims being bound.